bertugmirasyedi/bertugmirasyedi.github.io/_posts/2020-01-05-find-relevant-music.md

 The reason for the increment of 50 is due to Spotify API's restriction of the number of items that can be searched in one go to 50.
 Now we have `playlists` object as JSON response from the API.

-Next I will create `tracks_response` variable that will contain all songs IDs of the playlists.
+Next, I will create a `tracks_response` variable that will contain all songs IDs of the playlists.

 ```python
 tracks_response = list()